 7. How frequently do you receive recognition from your manager?

-When employees receive daily recognition from their managers, it leads to a decrease in turnover, employees are happier and more engaged, and trust in the company and their manager increases.
+Employees that receive daily recognition from their managers are less likely to leave the company because they’re more engaged and trust their managers more.
 Employee recognition MUST be a part of your company’s culture.

 Research has found 69% of employees would work harder if they felt their efforts were appreciated.
-When employees go without recognition for a couple of weeks, morale and productivity will drop.
+When employees go without recognition, morale and productivity drop.
 Don’t miss the mark, encourage, and recognize your employee’s work on a daily basis.
-Say “thank you”, use a points system that rewards extra vacation time, give them a gift in front of all the employees, throw an office party, share a post on social media, and anything else you feel is appropriate to show your employees their hard work hasn’t gone by unnoticed.
+To say “thank you”, send recognition badges and even reward employees.
+Appreciate them in front of the entire company to show your employees that their hard work hasn’t gone unnoticed.

 8. How would you rate your company as a great place to work on a scale of 1-10?